 Examination-immanent courses (PI-LV) are compulsory.
 If there is an important reason for a lack of a course, a replacement work must be done from 2 hours of absence.
 In the case of cumulative absences of more than 4 hours, the course is judged "not sufficient" and must be repeated.
 Important reasons are, according to the examination regulations of the WU, any that are beyond the disposition of the student (illness, accident, death of a close relative).
 Vocational obligations are not considered an important reason in the sense of the examination regulations, since these are at the disposition of the students.

 The focus of the course is on the reflection of group dynamic processes with a focus on diversity in teams and individual and group-related experience learning.
-In addition to this practical experience and the reflection of this, the findings are integrated into the theoretical framework of group research.
-Furthermore, the students present and discuss their results in the course.
+In addition to this practical experience and the reflection, various cases will be provided and analysis will be made by integrating various theoretical and conceptual frameworks.

 The course is immanent in the examination.
 The grading consists of three